mpv-player/mpv/DOCS/client_api_examples/README.md

 Alternative example, which typically avoids a FBO indirection.
 Might be slightly faster, but is less flexible and harder to use.

+sdl
+---

+Show how to embed the mpv OpenGL renderer in SDL.

 simple
 ------